sb8244/connect-4-elixir/README.md

 - [ ] Bonus: AI as player 2
 - [ ] Bonus: Web interface for games

+This is a learning application for me in Elixir, so it probably is going to have some hella jank in it.

 ## Run

 Run this with `mix run --no-halt`